Kajsa Bergqvist: Athletics career

-Bergqvist chose not to compete in the 2007 European Indoor Athletics Championships, opting, instead, to concentrate on defending her world outdoor crown.
-She had not started the indoor season well, and was nowhere near the form which had seen her set the world record the year before.
+Bergqvist chose not to compete in the 2007 European Indoor Athletics Championships, opting instead, to concentrate on defending her world outdoor crown.
+She had not started the indoor season well and was nowhere near the form which had seen her set the world record the year before.
 It did not pay off as she finished 7th in Osaka.

-Bergqvist married director Måns Herngren on New Year's Eve in 2007 and shortly afterwards, on 7 January 2008, announced that she would retire from high jumping.
-She had found her life entering "a new phase" and that she no longer felt as motivated to keep competing, even after her break in 2007.
+She announced her retirement in January 2008.

 Post-athletics

 Since her retirement, she has been an ambassador for both UNICEF and the IAAF.

+In 2021 Bergqvist became head coach of the Swedish national athletics team.

 Personal life

 Bergqvist married director Måns Herngren on New Year's Eve in 2007.
 The couple announced their divorce in early 2011.

-In December 2011, Bergqvist confirmed in an interview that she is in a relationship with a woman, and stated: "As lesbian as I feel today, as heterosexual I felt when I was together with Måns.
+In December 2011, Bergqvist confirmed in an interview that she is in a relationship with a woman and stated: "As lesbian as I feel today, as heterosexual I felt when I was together with Måns.
 But when I get old and look back on my life, perhaps one can think that I'm bisexual."
 This announcement came after a period of rumours concerning Bergqvist's personal life.